cloudevents/spec/kafka-protocol-binding.md

 in the Kafka protocol as [Kafka messages][kafka-message-format].

-The Kafka documentation uses "message" and "record" somewhat interchangeably and therefore the terms are to be considered being synonyms for this specification as well.
+The Kafka documentation uses "message" and "record" somewhat interchangeably and therefore the terms are to be considered synonyms in this specification as well.

 Conceptually, Kafka is a log-oriented store for records, each holding a singular key/value pair.
 The store is commonly partitioned, and the partition for a